Sober Living in Texas

 Sober living houses offer a desirable balance of freedom and responsibility to foster your motivation and independence.

 Living in active addiction oftentimes means living in chaos.
 Recovery benefits from structuring your time and days so that you don’t inadvertently fall back into old habits.
-Too much free time can be a risk for relapsing back into substance use and can also be detrimental for those dealing with co-occurring disorders.1

 At Resolutions, your days are structured to keep your focus on meaningful activities and on your long-term goals.
 With daily activities and goals, you can keep forward momentum in your recovery and begin to ingrain healthy habits in your life that can replace destructive ones.

-At Resolutions, you’ll work to develop a template for your days in recovery once you return home.
-Going straight from a highly structured, intensive treatment program with a somewhat regimented daily schedule right back home to the environment where you were using substances can be incredibly challenging.
 In sober living, you’ll have increasing freedom to reintegrate yourself back into your normal life while also continuing to have a clear recovery plan you can replicate when you’re living back at home.
-This may include creating a schedule for yourself that includes activities like attending recovery meetings, going to outpatient therapy, doing chores, etc. The simple act of attending to your daily commitments can keep you on track.
-Resolutions helps you create this practice and sets you up for success down the line.
+This may include creating a schedule for yourself that includes activities like attending recovery meetings, going to outpatient therapy, doing chores, etc.

 Wondering if sober living is a good fit for you?
 While we believe it can benefit anyone in recovery, it may be especially beneficial for you if: